BitskiCo/bitski-js/packages/waas-react-sdk/README.md

 # @bitski/waas-react-sdk

+> DISCLAIMER: While we are under v1.0.0 - please expect breaking changes.
+All changes will be communicated via the CHANGELOG.md

 Solve all your dApp’s authentication challenges with a simple React Widget.

 We aim to use tools you are already familiar with, mainly Wagmi and Viem so you can focus on building your application.